Center for the Environment, Ecological Design, and Sustainability (CEEDS)

-CEEDS is the Center for the Environment, Ecological Design, and Sustainability.
-With sustainable development an increasingly dominant issue of our time, CEEDS exists with one purpose: We facilitate academic and applied experiences for students that help them excel at integrating knowledge across disciplines, in support of environmental decisions and action.
+The Center for the Environment, Ecological Design, and Sustainability (CEEDS) exists with one purpose: We facilitate academic and applied experiences for students that help them excel at integrating knowledge across disciplines, in support of environmental decisions and action.

 We work to integrate sustainable practices into Smith’s operations and connect campus operations with student learning.
 We also support faculty in their efforts to deepen their understanding of salient environmental issues and to integrate those issues into the curricula.
 We promote institutional innovation and progress toward the college’s commitment to be a model of sustainability.